ZiadAmr/BNOPI/bnopi-stage-fmts/README.md

 # Stage Formats

+In this document stage instances will sometimes be refered to as just "instances", and likewise with stage formats being referred to as "formats".

+## Procedure for displaying a stage instance

-The user selects to open a stage instance, or something else opens a stage instance.
-At this point the stage tracker is displaying a list of [.stg.json files](/projects/test_project/) which contains some metadata and point to the actual stage instance.
+The stage tracker displays a list of [*.stg.json* files](/projects/test_project/) which contains some metadata and point to the actual stage instance.
+The user selects an item from this list, which will be referred to as the **primary instance**.

+BNOPI then reads the *.stg.json* file of the selected primary instance.
+It contains the `format` property, which is the instance's stage format.
+It then tries to identify the stage format.
+If there is a *.fmt.js* for this stage in the directory [/bnopi-stage-formats/](/bnopi-stage-formats/), then this will have been loaded when BNOPI is opened.

+NOT IMPLEMENTED: In the future, projects will be able to add their own *.fmt.js* files.

+In some cases, opening a stage format has some extra **requirements**; these are other stage instances that are needed in combination with the primary stage instance in order to display useful information of the map.
+For example, displaying a ROUTE_NETWORK instance requires access to a STOP_CONNECTION_GRAPH instance, as the route network references edges in the stop connection graph.
+If there are requirements, the user will be prompted to select the requirement stage instances (BNOPI can guess these from the dependency graph also).

-BNOPI reads the .stg.json file to get 2 important bits of information, the stage format and the location of the stage instance.
+BNOPI then reads the primary instance (referenced in the *.stg.json* file) and the requirement instances into `Buffer` objects.
+It calls the **display framework** of the stage format, defined in the *.fmt.js*, which is of the form

-BNOPI then checks if there exists a stage format that matches.
-Stage formats are stored in a single js file and are added to the main program via api call, which also passes the functions that handler display and editing frameworks.

-If the stage format exists, then BNOPI reads the stage instance into a buffer and calls the display framework function.
-This will be of the type

-	displayX(data: buf) -> {stops:[...], routes:[...]}

-where each stop is of the form:
+	DisplayFramework(data: Buffer, requirements: Buffer[]): {
+		stops: Stop[],
+		routes: Route[]
+	}

+`Stop` is typed as
 ```
-{
+Stop: {
-	lat:
+	lat: float,
-	lon:
+	lon: float,
-	id:
+	id: int,
-	hidden_attrs: {...},
+	hidden_attrs: Object,
-	user_attrs: {...}
+	user_attrs: Object
 }
 ```
 `lat` and `lon` are required.
 If multiple stops have the same `id` then only the first is used and the rest are ignored by BNOPI.
-If any `id` is null then BNOPI assigns a new id that is different to all others. `hidden_attrs` stores any data needed by the editing framework to reconstruct the file, but is not displayed to the user. `user_attrs` contains information that is displayed to the user inside the interface when the stop is selected.
+If any `id` is `null` or `undefined` then BNOPI assigns a new id that is different to all others. `hidden_attrs` stores any data needed by the editing framework to reconstruct the primary instance after editing, but is not displayed to the user. `user_attrs` contains information that is displayed to the user and can be edited by the user.

-... and where each route is of the form:
+`Route` is typed as
 ```
-{
+Route: {
-	id:
+	id: int.
-	points:[...],
+	points: {lat: float, lon: float}[],
-	hidden_attrs:
+	hidden_attrs: Object
-	user_attrs,
+	user_attrs: Object,
 }
 ```
-each point in `points` is of the form `{lat:, lon:}`.
+where the `points` list is a list of geographical points that the route passes through.

+BNOPI then renders the stops and routes appropriately.

+## Procedure for editing a stage instance

-BNOPI then renders these appropriately.
-Inside the interface stops/routes may be created/deleted, and any attribute in `user_attrs` may be edited.
+Inside the interface stops/routes may be created/edited/deleted, and any attribute in `user_attrs` may be edited.

-When the user saves changes to the stage instance, the editing framework for the stage is called.
-This is of the form:
+When the user saves changes to the stage instance, the **editing framework** for the stage is called.
+This is of the type:

-	editX(data:buf, stops, routes) -> buf
+	EditingFramework(data: Buffer, requirements: Buffer[], stops: Stop[], routes: Route[]): Buffer

-where `data` is the original unedited version of the file, and the function output is the new version of the data.
+where `data` and `requirements` are original unedited versions of the instances, and the function output is the new version of the primary instance.

 BNOPI then writes the new stage instance to disk (at a location decided by BNOPI) and creates an accompanying .stg.json file.

+## *.fmt.js* structure
+A *.fmt.js* file is a module that exports the following values and functions:

++ `name: String` - The name of the stage format
++ `id: String` - An id by which the stage is referred to.
+Usually an uppercase string separated by underscores, e.g. `"STOP_CONNECTION_GRAPH"`.
++ `requirements: String[]` - A list of stage format ids corresponding to the requirements of the display framework, as defined above.
++ `displayFramework: DisplayFramework` - A function used to convert the instances something displayable by BNOPI (see above)
++ `editingFramework: EditingFramework` - A function used to convert the BNOPI representation back to a stage instance.